sagelabs-sys/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: Displays current list of your current directory
 2-bring_me_home: Changes working directory to the users home directory
 3-listfiles: Display current directory contents in long format
+4-listmorefiles: Display long list of contents in current directory with hidden files